VogtVan/distlab/README.md

     On Windows we recommend to install a WSL2 distro like Ubuntu and to [work with VS Code inside the distro](https://code.visualstudio.com/docs/remote/wsl).
 If you do so please follow the Linux section below.

-    Install the observability stack with:
+    Install the observability stack <b>at root</b> with:

     ```cmd
-    distlab/.observability> build.bat
+    distlab> build.observability.bat
     ```

     You need also to enable these urls for the metrics: